Application of Ultraviolet Light and MilStop to Restrict Powdery Mildew Infestation in Vegetable Greenhouses

 Research results and discussion:

 In the first phase of this research, a UV-light chamber was built and equipped by UV-C and UV-B lamps.
 With the use of a UV-C meter, the light intensity (JM^2) was detected at different distances from the source of light.
-Based on the collected data from 14 different distances, a regression model was developed, and it will be used to estimate the energy received by the plants exposed to UV-C light (Fig. 1).
+Based on the data collected from 14 different distances, a regression model was developed, and it will be used to estimate the energy received by the plants exposed to UV-C light (Fig. 1).
 According to this model, to expose tested seedlings to an intensity of 130-150 J/m², the seedling trays should be placed at a distance of two to four inches from the UV lamp.

 With the use of a UV-C meter, the light intensity (JM^2) was detected at different distances from the source of light.
 Based on the collected data from 14 different distances, a regression model was developed, and it will be used to estimate the energy received by the plants exposed to UV-C light.